christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 You are now equipped to write *Encoding Liminal Space* as a manual that teaches through threshold crossing, integrating immersive conceptual understanding with grounded practical experimentation and systematic learning capture.

-The Conversational Log Protocol transforms documentation from peripheral reflection into central infrastructure.
+The Structured Dialogue Protocol transforms documentation from peripheral reflection into central infrastructure.
 Every practitioner becomes a researcher, articulating their learning through structured dialogue with the System Interface.
 Every session's documentation becomes available data, comparable, synthesizable, and generative of pattern recognition across territories.

 The liminal character—the voice speaking from the boundary—is preserved and operationalized.
 Not compromised by practical clarity; enriched by it.
 The ambiguity of threshold operation remains, but now it's inhabited through lived practice, documented systematically, and available for future iteration.